adobe-apiplatform/user-sync.py/docs/success-guide/setup_config_files.md

 - Directory side users are still created on the Adobe side even if one of the exclude parameters would then exclude the user on the Adobe side from updates in successive runs.
 That is, these parameters apply only to Adobe users who exist when the Adobe directory is being matched against the customer directory.

-- Accounts that would have been removed or updated but were not because of this feature are listed as `info` level log entries.
+- Accounts that would have been removed or updated but were not because of this feature are listed as `debug` level log entries.

 - Federated accounts that are not in the directory or are disabled in the directory cannot log in anyway (because login is handled by the ID provider and the user is no longer listed there) even if the account still exists in Adobe.
 - You will likely want to exclude identities of type adobeID because they are usually not listed in the enterprise directory.